Introduction

 terraform.exe

 . - Choose a location on your computer to store the Terraform executable.
-A good place is
+A common location is

 C:\terraform